GouthumKharvi/Comprehensive-Sales-Analysis-of-Blinkit-Using-Power-BI/README.md

 4.	**Average Rating:** Evaluate the overall customer feedback rating for the products sold.

 **These KPIs are essential for evaluating the business performance and identifying potential enhancements.**

+## Charts Needed:
+**1. Impact of Fat Content on Total Sales:**
+   - **Goal:** To assess how different levels of fat content influence total sales.
+	- **Additional KPIs to Consider:** Look into how metrics like Average Sales, Number of Items, and Average Ratings vary with fat content.
+	- **Recommended Chart Type: Donut Chart.**

+2. Sales Analysis by Item Type: o	Goal: To evaluate the sales performance of various item types. o	Additional KPIs to Consider: Examine other metrics such as Average Sales, Number of Items Sold, and Average Ratings across different item types. o	Recommended Chart Type: Bar Chart.
+3. Outlet Comparison of Fat Content in Relation to Total Sales: o	Goal: To compare total sales across different outlets categorized by fat content. o	Additional KPIs to Consider: Investigate how Average Sales, Number of Items, and Average Ratings change with fat content across outlets. o	Recommended Chart Type: Stacked Column Chart.
+4. Total Sales by Outlet Characteristics: o	Goal: To explore how the establishment’s type or age affects total sales. o	Recommended Chart Type: Line Chart.
+5. Total Sales Based on Outlet Size:
+•	Goal: Investigate the relationship between the size of the outlet and the total sales figures.
+•	Recommended Chart Type: Donut or Pie Chart.
+6. Sales Distribution by Location:
+•	Goal: Evaluate how sales are geographically distributed across various locations.
+•	Recommended Chart Type: Funnel Map.
+7. Comprehensive Metrics Overview by Outlet Type:
+•	Goal: Display a detailed breakdown of all key metrics (including Total Sales, Average Sales, Number of Items Sold, and Average Ratings) segmented by different outlet types.
+•	Recommended Chart Type: Matrix Card.